wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/protocol-switching/switching_from_HTTP_to_FIX.md

 This example demonstrates how WSO2 Micro Integrator receives messages in HTTP and forwards them through FIX.

-Synapse will create a session with Executor and forward the order request.
+Synapse will create a session with the **Executor** and forward the order request.
 The first response coming from the Executor will be sent back over HTTP.
-Executor generally sends two responses for each incoming order request.
+The Executor generally sends two responses for each incoming order request.
 But since the response has to be forwarded over HTTP, only one can be sent back to the client.

 ## Synapse configuration

 Following are the integration artifacts (proxy service) that we can used to implement this scenario.
+See the instructions on how to [build and run](#build-and-run) this example.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>